Ototoxicity (Ear Poisoning)

 Article Translations: (Spanish)

-The symptoms of ototoxicity can come on suddenly after a course of medicine or show up gradually over time.
+The symptoms of ototoxicity can come on suddenly or show up over time.

 - limited, poor, or no speech

-- having problems in school or difficulty learning
+- problems in school or trouble with learning

-- constantly turning up the volume on the TV or stereo
+- turning up the volume on the TV or stereo

-- not responding to conversation-level speech or noises as expected (in babies and pre-verbal children, this would mean not startling or turning their heads when they hear a loud sound)
+- not responding to conversation-level speech or noises as expected.
+Babies and kids who aren't talking yet won't react to or turn their heads when they hear a loud sound.